vvnsrzn/www/content/projects/david-poupon.md

     <img src="https://www.smthg/-01.BaYrOgC0.jpeg" alt="Débroussaillage - 0" width="1280" height="1707"></picture>
 ```

-For the final user this is something great, because the device can choose whatever suits for him, all by using the standard HTML picture tag.
+This ensures the client’s device chooses the best format and size, improving performance and loading times.

-However, this add a step on the build part which is not a problem for a solo entrepreneur website.
+However, this add a step on the build part which is not a problem for a solo entrepreneur website, but can lead to a quite long build on a big project.

 ## Developer Experience